nk239/ds-macbook-setup/README.md

 ![pic](pics/jupyter-environments.png)

----
+--
 P.S.
-Huge credit for creation of this instruction goes to my former colleague and just a cool DS guy Alvaro Rabadan
+Huge credit for the creation of this instruction goes to my former colleague and just a cool DS guy Alvaro Rabadan.